Luís Bastos

-Luís Pedro Alves Bastos (born 10 September 2001) is a Portuguese professional footballer who plays as a left-back for the club Paços de Ferreira.
+Luís Pedro Alves Bastos (born 10 September 2001) is a Portuguese professional footballer who plays as a left-back for Liga Portugal 2 club Oliveirense.

 Professional career

 Bastos signed his first professional contract with Paços de Ferreira on 23 August 2020.
 He spent the 2020–21 season on loan with Felgueiras, before returning to the senior team of Paços de Ferreira.
 He made his professional debut with Paços de Ferreira in a 2-1 Taça da Liga loss to Boavista on 23 September 2021.